 C. Sean Day has served as a Teekay director since 1998 and as our Chairman of the Board since September 1999.
 Mr. Day has also served as Chairman of Teekay GP L.L.C., the general partner of Teekay LNG since its formation in November 2004, Chairman of Teekay Offshore GP L.L.C., the general partner of Teekay Offshore since its formation in August 2006, and Chairman of Teekay Tankers since its formation in October 2007.
 From 1989 to 1999, he was President and Chief Executive Officer of Navios Corporation, a large bulk shipping company based in Stamford, Connecticut.
 Prior to Navios, Mr. Day held a number of senior management positions in the shipping and finance industries.
 He is currently serving as a director of Kirby Corporation and is Chairman of Compass Diversified Holdings.
+Mr. Day is engaged as a consultant to Kattegat Limited, the parent company of Resolute Investments, Ltd., our largest shareholder, to oversee its investments, including that in the Teekay group of companies.

 Bjorn Moller became a Teekay director and our President and Chief Executive Officer in April 1998.
 Mr. Moller has served as Vice Chairman and a Director of Teekay GP L.L.C. since its formation in November 2004, Vice Chairman and a Director of Teekay Offshore GP L.L.C. since its formation in November 2004, and as the Chief Executive Officer and a director of Teekay Tankers since its formation in October 2007.
-Mr. Moller has over 25 years' experience in the shipping industry, and in December 2006 he was appointed Chairman of the International Tanker Owners Pollution Federation.
+Mr. Moller has over 25 years' experience in the shipping industry, and has served as Chairman of the International Tanker Owners Pollution Federation since December 2006 and on the Board of the American Petroleum Institute since 2000.
 He has served in senior management positions with Teekay for more than 15 years and has headed our overall operations since January 1997, following his promotion to the position of Chief Operating Officer.
 Prior to this, Mr. Moller headed our global chartering operations and business development activities.